vbuzzegoli/spectre-engine/README.md

 ## Troubleshoot

-If you find have any trouble with this software please [open an issue on GitHub](https://github.com/vbuzzegoli/spectre/issues), or [reach out to me on Twitter @victorbuzzegoli](https://twitter.com/victorbuzzegoli).
+If you have any trouble with this software please [open an issue on GitHub](https://github.com/vbuzzegoli/spectre/issues), or [reach out to me on Twitter @victorbuzzegoli](https://twitter.com/victorbuzzegoli).

 ## Author